foxtrot-wx/drv-check/README.md

 # drv-check
-dirty script to check vuln drivers on windown
+dirty script to check vuln drivers on winshit